Curriculum

 Modules ECTS

-Power quality 3
+Power quality 4

-Energy storage systems and their applications 3
+Energy storage systems 4

 Fourth Semester